Photos of How Life Changes When Your 20-Year-Old Girlfriend Gets Cancer

 Videos by VICE

-To Hannah, one of the hardest things about cancer – the last thing you expect to face at university – was dealing with her friends’ inability to process her illness.
+To Hannah, one of the hardest things about cancer—the last thing you expect to face at college—was dealing with her friends’ inability to process her illness.
 “No one spoke to me because they didn’t know what to say,” she says, “and that’s why I was adamant that I wanted Johnny to use his final project to show cancer in a different light.”
 And so, his project It’s Cancer began.

 When I speak to them, the pair finish each other’s sentences; living through cancer treatment has made being together seem effortless.
 There were good days, like the rare picnic Hannah was able to stomach on the day this serene photo was taken.
 “Those three days were really precious to me,” Hannah says.
 “I called them my euphoric days, because it was such an amazing thing to feel well.”